Firefighters braced for more wildfires in Northern Ireland as temperatures rise

 Elsewhere, a significant wildfire broke out on Sunday in the Garry Wood area close to the village of Dervock in Co Antrim.

-Northern Ireland’s Environment minister Andrew Muir has expressed concern that someone will lose their life if those responsible for starting wildfires do not “wise up”.
+Northern Ireland’s Environment minister Andrew Muir expressed concern that lives will be lost, homes destroyed and serious environmental consequences if “rural arson” continues.

-Mr Muir will visit the Mourne Mountains later on Monday to see the extent of the damage.
+He visited the Mourne Mountains on Monday evening to see the extent of the damage.

-“The environmental impact as a result of these fires has been significant,” he told Radio Ulster.
+Mr Muir was speaking in the Stormont Assembly in response to an urgent oral question asked by DUP South Down MLA Diane Forsythe around the wildfire response.

-“We have hundreds of acres of protected land which has been destroyed as a result of these fires.
+He said he hopes to bring a strategic way forward in relation to wildfires to the Executive “very soon”, which will include a different approach to prescribed burning periods in the countryside.